 8. What is .NET web service?

-Web services are reusable components that allow developers to publish an application’s function over the internet to make it accessible and directly interactable with other applications and objects online.
+Web services are reusable components that allow developers to publish an application’s function over the internet to make it accessible and able to directly interact with other applications and objects online.
 Web services communicate by using standard web protocols and data formats — including HTTP, XML and SOAP — allowing them to connect across different platforms and programming languages.
 ASP.NET provides a simple way to develop web services.
 The .NET Framework provides built-in classes for building and consuming web services.

 9. When should you use .NET Web Forms over ASP.NET MVC?